Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Introduction

 Universal coding is construction of encoder and decoder that do not use the statistical knowledge on the underlying information system (usually channel and/or source) \cite{csiszarbook}.
 In Section \ref{s9} we shall give a construction of SMC universal to channel.
-The basic idea in Section \ref{s9} is to combine the construction in Section \ref{s5} with the universal coding for the broadcast channel with degraded messages sets in \cite{korner80}, while in Sections \ref{s5}--\ref{s7} the random coding in \cite{korner77} is used as their error-correcting mechanism.
-Section \ref{s9} is enhancement of our earlier proceeding paper \cite{hayashimatsumoto2011allerton}.
+The basic idea in Section \ref{s9} is to combine the construction in Section \ref{s5} with the universal coding using constant-type codes for the broadcast channel with degraded messages sets (BCD) in \cite{korner80}, while in Sections \ref{s5}--\ref{s7} the superposition random coding in \cite{korner77} is used as their error-correcting mechanism.
+The exponent given in Section \ref{s9} is better than that given in our earlier proceeding paper \cite{hayashimatsumoto2011allerton}.